Echnics/Perfume-Genie-ESPhome/README.md

 Connected the reset pin to ground on the Nodemcu to disable the onboard ESP. <br>
 I used the pin header i added to the genie board as mentioned earlier to connect the tx,rx and ground. <br>
 For the 3volt and io0 directly to the genie esp, i just manualy hold the wires in place, worked fine. <br>
+You could solder them on like you see on the guides i read from.

 Just make sure you use 3 volt on whatever serial adapter you use.(i read somwhere)